Quander family: Nellie Quander

 Nellie Quander was a 1910 initiate of Alpha Kappa Alpha sorority and served as its first international president.
 She led a group of five other sorority members (which included two founders) which ensured Alpha Kappa Alpha's perpetuity by securing legal incorporation on January 29, 1913.
 This strategic move enabled Alpha Kappa Alpha to grow by establishing chapters throughout the United States and, later, abroad.
 It also protected the name, colors, symbols and integrity of the organization.
 Nellie Quander also is closely related to George Washington as she is a direct descendant of West Ford, son of Bushrod Washington, who was George Washington's nephew.

 Elizabeth Ann Quander

 Elizabeth Ann Quander was one of the first lead singers with the Duke Ellington Band.
-For a ceremony in her honor, she sang at the White House for former president Jimmy Carter in 1977, long after her retirement.
+For a ceremony in her honor, she sang at the White House for president Jimmy Carter in 1977, long after her retirement.

+Gladys Quander Tacil

+Gladys Quander Tancil was a historical interpreter at Mount Vernon who worked to improve the historic site's coverage of enslaved people, including members of the Quander family.

 James Quander

 James Quander was the first permanent deacon ordained after the Catholic Church revived the office, and was also one of the first people to use insulin as a treatment for diabetes.